Cities Where the Most People Own Their Homes

 The surge in home sales was fueled by several factors, including historically low mortgage rates, and, as some experts speculate, the pandemic, which led many Americans to re-evaluate where and how they live.
 Here is a look at the mortgage rate in America every year since 1972.

 Nationwide, the homeownership rate stands at 64.4%, according to the latest American Community Survey data from the U.S. Census Bureau.
-This rate varies substantially across the country, however, and in some U.S. cities, the homeownership rate is well above the national average.
+This rate varies substantially across the country, however, and in some major metropolitan areas, the homeownership rate is well above the national average.

-Using census data, 24/7 Wall St. identified the 50 cities with the highest homeownership rates.
-Cities, defined as places with populations of at least 25,000, are ranked by the share of housing units occupied by their owners.
+Using census data, 24/7 Wall St. identified the 50 metro areas with the highest homeownership rates.
+Metro areas are ranked by the share of housing units occupied by their owners.

-Among the cities on this list, homeownership rates range from 87.5% to 96.3%.
-The cities on this list span the country, though New York state alone is home to nine, more than any other state.
+Among the metro areas on this list, homeownership rates range from 72.1% to 88.6%.
+Half of the metro areas on this list are in the South, including 12 in Florida alone.

-Homeownership can be expensive, especially in the many cities on this list with higher than average home values.
-However, incomes in these areas also tend to be relatively high, making homeownership more affordable for larger shares of the population.
-In all but two cities on this list, the median household income exceeds the national median of $64,994.
+Home values are generally relatively low in the metro areas on this list, making homeownership more affordable for larger shares of the population.
+In all but 13 metro areas on this list, the median home value is below the $229,800 value of the typical American home.
 Here is a look at the 20 cities where the middle class can no longer afford housing.

 Click here to see cities where the most people own their homes